 Local vs. expat: decide with criteria, not habit

-Every leadership team debates this.
-Few resolve it cleanly.
-Hire local when market knowledge is a genuine differentiator, relationships, regulatory fluency, cultural credibility.
 Send an expat or transfer internally when organizational alignment matters more than local knowledge.
-When you need someone who understands how your company actually works.
+When you need someone who understands how your company actually works, how decisions get made, where the real authority sits.
+This is particularly relevant in the early stages of entering a market where the local operation doesn't yet have enough context to operate independently.
 The worst outcome is defaulting to one or the other without articulating why.

 The best international hires are local enough to be credible in the market.
 Global enough to operate inside a complex organization.